best in class

 Sizes: 23–34 with 30-, 32-, and 34-inch inseams | Rise: Not listed | Stretch: Not stretchy | Style: Straight-leg

-From decade-old Swedish streetwear label Weekday, these jeans feature rigid recycled denim — at around half the price of the Reformation pair above.
+These jeans from decade-old Swedish streetwear label Weekday feature rigid recycled denim — at around half the price of the Reformation pair above.
 Weekday doesn’t list a specific rise measurement, but since the jeans have a Strategist seal of approval — writer Rachael Griffiths confirms these are indeed as “extra-high” as promised — they earned a place on this list.
 Until she tried these jeans, Griffiths always had trouble finding high-waisted options that fit her butt and didn’t gap at her waist.
 “They’re not tight around the bum, but the bum isn’t lost in a sea of fabric,” she says.
 These also run slimmer at the waistline, which means they don’t have much give (the jeans don’t feature any stretch after all) but are so well fitted that they lie flat on her lower back, solving the gaping problem.
 “Oh, and you might be thinking, ‘Extra-high — these must be a pain to sit down in,’ but they’re not at all,” Griffiths assures.

 Best high-waisted skinny jeans